digitaltrails/vdu_controls/README.md

   * Bug fixes and speedy performance improvements:
     * Speed up initialization and refresh by combining multiple ddcutil `getvcp` requests.
     * Stop executing a `getvcp` precheck before each `setvcp`.
-    * Fix repeat-initialisation bug in _Context-Menu Refresh_.
+    * Fix repeat-initialisation bug in _main-menu Refresh_.
-    * Fix _Settings Dialog_ text field validation, some errors were invisibly ignored.
+    * Fix _Settings-Dialog_ text field validation, some errors were invisibly ignored.
-    * Fix _Settings Dialog_ _Settings Enable VCP Codes_, they had stopped working.
+    * Fix _Settings-Dialog_ _Settings Enable VCP Codes_, they had stopped working.
     * Fix the monitor specific sleep multipliers, they were not always being used.
     * Treat all monitor detection situations as needing time to stabilise (helps in disconnect situations).
     * Fix event handling so that tablet+pen input works on the main window.